Frankenstein vs. Baragon: Development

+Writing

-In 1964, Henry Saperstein approached Toho to co-produce Frankenstein vs. Godzilla with his company United Productions of America.
-The story would pit Godzilla against a giant Frankenstein Monster.
-Takeshi Kimura was hired to write the screenplay with Jerry Sohl and Reuben Bercovitch writing the story and synopsis for the film.
-The story dealt with the heart of the original Frankenstein monster becoming irradiated and growing into a giant Frankenstein Monster.
-Afraid the giant would start eating people, Godzilla would be awakened from slumber in the Kurile Trench by the JSDF and goaded into a fight with the Monster in hopes of destroying him.
-The story would end with natural disasters defeating the monsters as Godzilla disappears into a raging river flow, and the giant Frankenstein Monster disappears into magma caused by an erupting volcano.
+The idea for Frankenstein vs. Godzilla originated from UPA, with Jerry Sohl and Reuben Bercovitch providing the initial concept.
+Both writers retained credit for the story, but it is unclear how many of their ideas were retained in the final film.
+Takeshi Kimura's first draft, dated July 3, 1964, features many of the same elements in the final film.
+The story dealt with the heart of the original Frankenstein monster becoming irradiated and growing into a giant Frankenstein monster.
+Afraid the giant would start eating people, Godzilla would be awakened from slumber in the Kurile Trench by the JSDF and goaded into a fight with the monster in hopes of destroying him.
+The story would end with natural disasters defeating the monsters as Godzilla disappears into a raging river flow and the giant Frankenstein monster disappears into magma caused by an erupting volcano.

-Toho was not fond of the logistics of the story, so the idea was dropped.
-When the Godzilla series would resume later that year, Mothra was brought in as Godzilla's next opponent for the film Mothra vs. Godzilla instead.

-In 1965, Toho and UPA would revive the project into this film.
-A new dinosaurian opponent named Baragon was created to replace Godzilla as Frankenstein's opponent and the script was slightly altered.
-Most of the concepts from the original story treatment were retained in this version, such as the irradiated heart of the Monster, the Monster's relentless pursuit of food and a natural disaster defeating the Monster during the climax.
-In addition, most of the characters from the original story, such as research scientist Dr. Bowen (played by Nick Adams), would be retained.
-In the American version, Jerry Sohl would get credit for a synopsis and executive producer Reuben Bercovitch would get credit for the story.
+A March 1965 draft replaced Godzilla with new kaiju Baragon, and the final draft from May 10, 1965 had Frankenstein acting like less of a monster, with the human characters fostering compassion for him.
+Honda criticized the decision by Toho and UPA to include a kaiju, calling it "convenient", and originally wanted to explore the tragedy and immoral science behind Frankenstein instead.

+Pre-production

+Nick Adams was handpicked by Saperstein for the lead.
+Several crew members spoke fondly of Adams, who would amuse his fellow co-stars and crew with stories from Hollywood.
+Co-director Koji Kajita regaled that Adams became good friends with Honda and Yoshio Tsuchiya, often teasing them and them teasing Adams back.
+Despite being married, Adams flirted openly with Kumi Mizuno and called her on the phone every night.
+Mizuno admitted that Adams was "headstrong" and that she had to "get out of that situation", but stated it was "fun" to work with him.
+Adams delivered all of his lines in English, while everyone else delivered their lines in Japanese.

 Koji Furuhata earned the role of Frankenstein through an open audition.
 Furuhata wore green contact lenses to emulate a Caucasian look, a flat-head prosthetic and brow resembling Jack Pierce's Frankenstein Monster design and large shirts and loincloths.
 Honda had originally wanted to explore more of the science-gone-wrong theme, but was forced to change the story in the middle to reach a climactic monster battle.
-Nick Adams delivered all of his lines in English, while everyone else delivered their lines in Japanese.